What is Topamax?

 Topamax can be taken with or without food.

-If you cannot swallow a Topamax Sprinkle Capsule can be swallowed whole.
-Or you may open the capsule and sprinkle the medicine into a spoonful of applesauce or other soft food.
-Swallow right away without chewing.
-Do not save the mixture for later use.
-Discard the empty capsule.
+If you cannot swallow a Topamax Sprinkle Capsule whole, open the capsule and sprinkle the medicine into a spoonful of applesauce or other soft food.
+Swallow the mixture right away without chewing.
+Do not save it for later use.